10 Best Places to Visit in Jamaica and Things to Do in Jamaica

 Port Antonio – Although Port Antonio was the original tourist destination back in the 1940s, it has been abandoned as the tourist hub for Montego Bay since then.
 Port Antonio is currently a hidden gem worth exploring, where you can get more of a feel for “real Jamaica.”

 Pimento Lodge is tucked in the cliff-side, and you can take a walk down the hill to the local beach.
 For the more famed beaches, like Frenchman’s Cove, you can grab a 15-minute taxi ride.
 If you want a more interesting accommodation, try the Great Huts near Boston Bay.
 Here, you can stay in a wide range of traditional-style accommodations, from basic huts to small villas.

-Ocho Rios – Located on the northern coast, this area is about two hours from the Montego Bay airport and is tucked into lush, tropical rainforest.
+Ocho Rios – Located on the northern coast, this area is about two hours from the Montego Bay airport and is tucked into a lush, tropical rainforest.
 The Blue House Jamaica is a bed and breakfast, quaint with great hosts.
 In addition, a portion of their proceeds go to help impoverished communities on the island!